 Why isn’t my website showing up on the first page of Google?

-This can be a common question for website owners, particularly ones new to the web, so I thought I’d address it with a quick article.
+This can be a common question for website owners, particularly ones with a brand new website, so I thought I’d address it with a quick article.

 As a business owner getting your website to rank high on Google and other search results is important, simply because higher rankings means greater website visibility and traffic, which in turn equals more leads and sales.

 But I’ve just spent hard earned cash on my new website design?
 Doesn’t this mean I should instantly be ranking high?

 Unfortunately the answer is no, it’s simply not that straight forward.

 Table of Contents